PetterKraabol/laravel-twitch-api/readme.md

-# Twitch RESTful API for Laravel
+# Twitch API for Laravel

-An easy-to-use RESTful API for Laravel 5
+An easy-to-use API for Laravel 5

 ## Installation